Let’s face it — we are living in generation hydration, and the messaging is everywhere:

 Here’s how it works: One of the many ways that the body gets water to leave the stomach and start hydrating tissues in the body is called a Glucose transporter.
 This is a specialized little widget in the intestinal lining that pulls in water and electrolytes using glucose.
 It is only useful when conditions like severe diarrhea shut down the body’s other ways to pull water into the tissues.
 It also tastes the best, since glucose brings out flavor in beverages and covers up any vitamin ickiness.

 Does it rehydrate you quickly?
 Yes.
-But as we mentioned before, some are turned off by the high sugar content.
+But as we mentioned before, some of the Liquid IV reviewers are turned off by the high sugar content.

 Overall, Liquid IV offers a solid mix of electrolytes and vitamins, especially those B-Vitamins that provide an energy boost.
 It lacks the Magnesium we need for tired and sore muscles, and it has a high sugar content — too high (in my opinion) for the average active, health conscious person to justify drinking everyday.
 As the marketing suggests, it is good for health issues, both acute and chronic… so perhaps we should keep a few boxes in the medicine cabinet instead of the gym bag.